JAlcocerT/JAlcocerT/content/blog/networking-tinyauth-traefik.md

 You can use that API into the **Traefik docker-compose below** at `CF_DNS_API_TOKEN`

+> Or even better, just paste it into the `cf-token` file.
+Just the API, no additional strings.

 See that we also have a `traefik.yml` linked in the volumes of this compose.

 And the docker network: